-Prerequisite: Grade of C or higher in VCGD 251, Corequisites: VCGD 256, VCGD 300 | S
+Prerequisite: VCGD 251, Corequisites: VCGD 256, VCGD 300 | S

 This course introduces students to the various historical and technical developments of type design during the 20th century.
 By examining various design publications and completing a series of projects, students gain an understanding of style and design detail both in relation to cultural/art contexts and technical possibilities.
 Students explore typographic structure and composition.